MPriess/crsmithdev.com/resources/posts/2013-09-15-running-redis-26-on-docker.markdown

     redis-server /etc/redis/redis.conf

-### Adding run arguments to the image
+### Run commands and images

-In the example, the resulting container is committed to an image and run like so:
+In the example, the resulting container is committed to an image, and then run:

     sudo docker commit <container_id> crsmithdev/redis
-    sudo docker run -d -p 6379 crsmithdev/redis /usr/bin/redis-server
+    sudo docker run -d -p 6379 crsmithdev/redis2.6 /usr/bin/redis-server /etc/redis/redis.conf

-However, it makes more sense to me that it **always** runs on port 6379, and `redis-server` is the only command this container should ever be running.
-Here's an alternate way to commit the container that addresses both these issues:
+This is still a bit clunky &mdash; why do `redis-server` and the config file have to be specified each time it's run?
+Forunately, they can be built into the image itself:

-    sudo docker commit -run='{"Cmd":["/usr/local/bin/redis-server", "/etc/redis/redis.conf"] \
+    sudo docker commit -run='{"Cmd":["/usr/local/bin/redis-server", "/etc/redis/redis.conf"]}' \
-        "PortSpecs":["6379"]}' <container_id> crsmithdev/redis2.6
+        <container_id> crsmithdev/redis2.6

-With that, you can run the container with no arguments:
+That way, you can run the container like so:

+    sudo docker run -d -p 6379:6379 crsmithdev/redis2.6

+Specifying -p 6379:6379 ensures that the server's port 6379 is mapped to the container's port 6379.
+Otherwise, Docker will assign a random local server port in the 49000s, which is probably unwanted in most non-development environments.

+Note that it is still possible to override the image-specified run command.
+The following will open a shell using the image, instead of launching Redis:

+    sudo docker run -i -t crsmithdev/redis2.6 /bin/bash

+### Handling data

+One important point:  what about the data and log files that result from the Redis process?
+Every time I run Redis from that image, I get a new container with fresh data.
+That's ideal for some situations, but less so for for others: in a production environment, it's entirely possible I'd want to be able to start a new Redis container, but be able to load a dumpfile from a previous one.

+Fortunately, you can share one or more volumes with the host server easily.
+Modify `redis.conf` on the container to specify a dumpfile location of your choice:

+    dir /data/redis

+Then, run the image specifying a mount point on the server:

-    sudo docker run -d crsmithdev/redis2.6
+    sudo docker run -d -p 6379:6379 -v /mnt/redis:/data/redis:rw crsmithdev/redis2.6

-Then, connect with `redis-cli` and verify that it's running correctly.
+Connecting via `redis-cli` and executing `SAVE` should result in a `dump.rdb` file in `/mnt/redis`.
+Redis will be logging to stdout unless specified otherwise, so the logs are viewable using a Docker command:

+    sudo docker logs <container_d>

+If you specify a different logfile location in `redis.conf`, it's possible to add a second volume to the `run` command.

 ### Fin!